top of page

 We have 5 of these small sheep currently.
 Shetland sheep are calm and charming in disposition, docile, and intelligent.

 Shetland Sheep are a heritage breed dating back a thousand years or more and are related to Soay sheep.
-They have primitive characteristics such as a naturally short fluke shaped tail, wool that 'roos' or sheds in the springtime, small size, and fine bone.
+They have primitive characteristics such as a naturally short fluke shaped tail, small size, and fine bone structure.
 They are famous first and foremost for their fine, soft, naturally colored wool that is very lightweight and warm.
 This wool was one of the two pillars of the Shetland Island economy for centuries.
+Some Shetlands have wool that 'roos' or sheds in the springtime while others require shearing each year.
+Ours are sheared every Spring once it's warm enough for them to enjoy the weather without their coats.

 se2se logo.png